In the beginning, there was the empty set

 (These are called von Neumann ordinals and we get back to them later).

-To allow the existence of such set it’s enough if we allow that
+To allow the existence of such a set it’s enough if we allow that

 X[Xy(yX S(y)X)]\exists_X [\emptyset \in X \land \forall_y(y\in X\implies S(y) \in X)]

-Of course, this set XX can contain more elements, than required above (von Neuman set is just a minimal example).
+Of course, this set XX can contain more elements than required above (the von Neumann set is just a minimal example).

 Having one infinite set, we can create other infinite sets just by applying other axioms on it.